 Design non-palletized shipments

 If you’re not using a pallet, prepare appropriate shipping containers, crates, or corrugated boxes, and make sure they are strong enough to support the weight of the package.
-If you’re reusing containers, remove old labels to lower the risk of goods being shipped to the wrong location.
+If you’re reusing containers, remove old shipping barcodes and labels to lower the risk of goods being shipped to the wrong location.
 Many top carriers recommend that you avoid reusing boxes for freight shipping, but if you do, check for any holes or tears before using.

 Use dunnage on all sides of the container to keep items in place and reinforce edges to protect from bending.
 Seal all openings and seams closed with reinforced tape.